 |

-Education 2005--Ph.D., English Literature, Emory University.
+EDUCATION 2005--Ph.D., English Literature, Emory University.
 Dissertation: “Samuel Johnson and the Chronotope of Satire.”
 Directed by John Sitter; read by Martine Watson Brownley and Walter L. Reed.
 1996--B.A.
 Language and Literature, University of North Florida, summa cum laude.
-Research "I am grown at length to see into the vanity of the world more than ever I did, and now I condemn myself for nothing so much as playing the dolt in print."--Thomas Nashe (1592) I presented a paper on Samuel Johnson's parliamentary reporting to the Johnson at 300 conference at Pembroke College, Oxford, held to celebrate the tercentenary of Johnson's birth (1709-2009).
-I recently presented a paper at ASECS, on Johnson's scholarship and philology.
-I have a chapter on John Arbuthnot in press, for British Writers (Scribner's).
-I am also working on a large review of five recent books on Samuel Johnson and the current state of Johnson studies for Eighteenth-Century Life.
-My book on Johnson and several other essays are in preparation and will be submitted over the next six months.
-Gifts of coffee or (if you are my dean or an external funding agency) release time are greatly appreciated.
-Recent appearances in print include "Johnson's Criticism of Satire and the Problem of the Scriblerians" in the Cambridge Quarterly and a 6,000 word review essay titled "The Authoritative Samuel Johnson," also in CQ.
-Other publications include short pieces on American novelist Herman Melville and Russian novelist Ivan Bunin.
-I also review scholarly books, appearing frequently in Choice and The Routledge Annotated Bibliography for English Studies as well as other venues. |
+RESEARCH AND PUBLICATION "I am grown at length to see into the vanity of the world more than ever I did, and now I condemn myself for nothing so much as playing the dolt in print."--Thomas Nashe (1592) My recent publications include a chapter on Mark Pattison in British Writers (ed.
+Jay Parini, Scribner's) and an invited review of five recent books on Samuel Johnson and the current state of Johnson studies for Eighteenth-Century Life.
+Current projects include a chapter on Johnson and eighteenth-century philology, a chapter on Andrew Marvell, my book on Johnson, and several other essays in various states of submission and revision.
+Gifts of coffee or--if you are my dean or an external funding agency, release time--are greatly appreciated.
+I also regularly review scholarly books.